buddhamagnet/cv/README.md

 and [The Economist](http://economist.com).
 Right now I am neck deep in some exciting projects at The Economist building out a microservice architecture in Go, some of which I have already [open sourced](https://github.com/EconomistDigitalSolutions/ramlapi).
-Current work in progress includes a cross reference service for exchanging canonical IDs relating to resources used by multiple services, integration with [Consul](https://www.consul.io/) for service discovery, and work on a content service to decouple data sources from front ends.
+Current work in progress includes an integration service with Apple News, a cross reference service for exchanging canonical IDs relating to resources used by multiple services, integration with [Consul](https://www.consul.io/) for service discovery, and work on a content service to decouple data sources from front ends.
 We are also looking at some of the components provided by [go-kit](https://github.com/go-kit/kit).

 ## COMMUNITY